dlarue/ESP-1ch-Gateway-v2.0/README.md

 ##Features

 - Supports ABP nodes (TeensyLC and Arduino Pro-mini)
+- Supports OTAA functions on TeensyLC and Arduino Pro-Mini (not all of them).
 - Supports SF7, SF8.
 SF7 is tested for downstream communication
-- listen on configurable frequency and spreading factor
+- Listens on configurable frequency and spreading factor
-- status updates
+- Send status updates to server (keepalive)
 - PULL_DATA messages to server
-- It can forward messages to two servers
+- It can forward messages to two servers at the same time (and read from them as well)
 - DNS support for server lookup
 - NTP Support for time sync with internet time servers
 - Webserver support (default port 8080)
 - .h header file for configuration

 Not (yet) supported:
-- PACKET_PUSH_ACK processing

 - SF7BW250 modulation
 - FSK modulation
 - SF9-SF12 rates not tested yet

 ##Dependencies

 The software is dependent on several pieces of software, the Ardiuino IDE for ESP8266 being the most important.
 Several other libraries are also used by this program:

 - gBase64 library, The gBase library is actually a base64 library made